prof-rossetti/georgetown-opim-557-201710/projects/stock-trading-recommendation-system/checkpoints.md

 ### Checkpoint 3: Compile Request URL

-  3. Declare a new string variable called `RequestURL` assign its value to be a hard-coded representation of your chosen request URL.
+  1. Declare a new string variable called `RequestURL` assign its value to be a hard-coded representation of your chosen request URL.
-  3. Feel free to move on to the next checkpoints using your hard-coded request URL.
-Later on, when you are ready, compile the request URL dynamically using a variable to represent the desired stock symbol.
+  2. Feel free to move on to the next checkpoints using your hard-coded request URL.
+Later on, when you are ready, compile the request URL dynamically using a variable to represent the user inputted stock symbol.
 You are encouraged to abstract this dynamic URL-compilation logic into a function which accepts a stock symbol parameter and returns the corresponding request URL.

 ### Checkpoint 4: Request Stock Data

   1. If you have not already done so, configure Excel to use Microsoft WinHTTP Services.
   2. Use Microsoft WinHTTP Services to instantiate a new request object, and send the request.
-  3. Optionally display the corresponding response in a message box or in cell values.
+  3. Optionally display the corresponding response in a message box.
 Include the response status and the response text.

 ![a screenshot of a message box displaying the response status (200, OK) and response text (a CSV-formatted sting truncated because it is too large to fit in the message box)](example-response.png)